3 Best Internet Providers in China, NY

 New York customers rate Delhi Telephone Company as the cheapest internet service provider in state.
 Data comes from customers in the state rating their satisfaction with pricing.
 This feedback is valuable because it considers price changes and whether the speeds paid for are worth it.

-Delhi Telephone Company received a local rating of 4.00 out of 5, which is lower than the average across all internet providers in the country.
-Frontier Communications is rated in second place for affordability by the company’s China customers with an average price rating of 3.50 out of 5.
+Delhi Telephone Company received a local rating of 4.00 out of 5, which is higher than the average across all internet providers in the country.
+Frontier Communications is rated in second place for affordability by the company’s China customers with an average price rating of 3.00 out of 5.

 The chart and graph below show how customers in China, New York, and the United States rated the affordability of their internet service.